 Lithium batteries use electrons to power our devices.
 When using the battery, the electrons flow through the negative (-) electrode, through the phone’s internal components, and then back to the battery through the positive (+) electrode.

-Partial charging also helps keep your battery cool, which is yet another factor contributing to a battery’s longevity.
+Partial charging also helps keep your battery cool, which is another factor contributing to a battery’s longevity.
 And that means you should never leave your phone charging overnight!

 Can I Charge My iPhone 7 With a 2.4 Amp Charger?